 Launched in 2017, Iowa Ideas commits to providing readers a variety of ways to stay current on the latest issues impacting the state.
 From solution-based articles to the annual conference, Iowa Ideas considers all perspectives and invites all voices to be heard.
-Join in the Iowa Ideas experience by exploring this website, subscribing to the magazine, and attending the October 2019 conference.
+Join in the Iowa Ideas experience by exploring this website, reading Iowa Ideas articles, and attending the 2020 conference.

 DIVERSITY, EQUITY & INCLUSION

 Invited.
 Heard.
 Understood.
 From workplace to home, how are Iowans creating inclusive spaces, amenities, and experiences?
 How are we building a culture that allows us to learn from each other, admit vulnerability, and collaborate to help others succeed?
 Expanding on the traditional understanding of diversity, this track will look at structures and take a close look at the risk involved in ignoring under represented and vulnerable populations.